Umar Muhayshi: Life

-Between 1976 and 1983, Muhayshi lived in Egypt, Tunisia and Morocco.
-While he was in Egypt, some sources said that Gaddafi's regime tried to assassinate Muhayshi more than once.
-Most notably, Gaddafi allegedly offered ex-CIA officers Edwin P. Wilson and Frank Terpil $1 million in 1976 to recruit a group of Cuban exiles involved in Bay of Pigs Invasion to assassinate Muhayshi.
+Gaddafi allegedly offered ex-CIA officers Edwin P. Wilson and Frank Terpil $1 million in 1976 to recruit a group of Cuban exiles involved in the Bay of Pigs Invasion to assassinate Muhayshi.
 The Cuban exiles initially thought the target of the assassination would be Carlos the Jackal, then living in Libya under Gaddafi's protection, and they refused to partake in the plot when the target turned out to be Muhayshi.
 Wilson was sentenced to 32 years in prison over his ties to Gaddafi, but was acquitted in 1983 on the counts of murder conspiracy and conspiracy to solicit murder in the Muhayshi case.
 Terpil never stood trial as he remained a fugitive for the rest of his life.

-Muhayshi remained in Cairo until President Anwar Sadat announced his intention to visit Jerusalem in 1979, which Muhayshi publicly and vehemently opposed, resulting in the freezing of his activities and his expulsion from Egypt to Morocco in July 1980.

 In 1983, while Muhayshi was in Morocco, then ruled by King Hassan II, the Moroccan authorities delivered Muhayshi to Gaddafi in exchange for Gaddafi promising to cut off financial aid to the Polisario Front.
-Muhayshi was murdered in January 1984 under torture by Sa'eed Rashid, according to Abdel Rahman Shalgham.
-According to another account, he was allegedly stomped to death on the airport runway as soon as he landed in Tripoli.
+Muhayshi was murdered in 1984; according to Libya: Qadhafi's Revolution and the Modern State by Lillian Harris, he was allegedly stomped to death on the airport runway as soon as he landed in Tripoli, with Gaddafi watching.